Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 It is OK that some state officials are entrusted with guns and ammunition that we in-turn bar ourselves from owning.

-The practice of eminent domain is necessary and proper so long as the state provides adequate compensation.
+The practice of eminent domain is necessary and proper so long as adequate compensation is provided.

 Those who cite "freedom" in order to allow self-destructive or immoral behaviors are blindly overlooking the usefulness of the state as a tool for promoting public health and morality.

-The regulation of communications is necessary as to prevent the spread of views which promote the undermining of the state.
+The regulation of communications is necessary as to prevent the spread of views which promote the undermining of the state and thereby the undermining of our society.

-Life without a state would be nasty, brutish, and short.
+Life without a centralized institution to maintain order would be nasty, brutish, and short.

 Defunding or abolishing the police is nonsense.